-- > The Art teacher will examine sketches from 1st Year. - > The Student will be given an assignment to complete. - A liking for English essay writing or History is essential as 37.5% of the Leaving Certificate Course is written.
+- > The Art teacher will examine sketches from 1st Year. - > The Student will be given an assignment to complete. - A liking for History is essential as 30% of the Leaving Certificate Course is written.

-Course Content Art involves: Still Life/ Imaginative Composition &amp; Craft Work (Revised Framework Practical work will be completed within class time over 10 weeks from January of 6th year) Life Sketching (exam in May) History and Appreciation of Art.
-(Exam in June) Essential for Many IT's and Art colleges require Leaving Certificate Art as a minimum requirement.
-E.g. Design - Visual Communications WIT Art OB3 / HC3 Visual Arts WIT Art OB3 / HC3 A portfolio is an essential requirement for most Art courses.
+Course Content Art involves: Imaginative Composition Still Life Craft Work Life Sketching History and Appreciation of Art.
+Essential for Many Its and Art colleges require Leaving Certificate Art as a minimum requirement.
+E.g. Design - Visual Communications WIT Art Visual Arts WIT Art A portfolio is an essential requirement for most Art courses.
 The guidance of an Art teacher is essential in its preparation.
 Recommended by some schools of Architecture.
 Assessment: All the practical work (2/3rd) of the paper is completed in May; the remaining 1/3rd (History of Art) is completed in June